mexmarv/2FA-for-Whatsapp/README.md

 Once the script is running, you can access the dynamically generated pages by visiting the URLs provided by the API.
 Users can answer the multiple answers form two random generators, and their responses will be validated, sent back to Chatfuel, and redirected to a WhatsApp deep link for further action as your chatbot responds.

+Also, for every successful answer, the timestamp and IP adress with other data is saved in 'logs.db', which you can use to help if a user states that he did not do the transaction, you have information he answer correctly forn an IP and some extra data.
+Non repudiation for certain laws, this DB helps.

 ## Notes:

 With Whatsapp not being able to MFA certain questions and being able to authenticate with systems, this MFA solution is valid as an MFA as long as you can: